Journal / Read

 GMT (Greenwich Mean Time) Bezel

-The GMT bezel allows you to simultaneously track time in different zones.
+The GMT watch bezel allows you to simultaneously track time in different zones.
 All you need to do is simply rotate the bezel marker to 12:00 and set the GMT hand to the reflect the desired time zone.
 GMT bezels often contain two different colors to indicate day and night.
 Rolex is particularly famed for their "Pepsi" and "Coke" bezel inserts found on the GMT hand touting GMT Master models, which feature detailing in red and blue, and black and red.

 Pulsometer Bezel